Paddock Wood to Yalding walk

 2 out of 10 (1 for the Short Walk).

 The fact that Paddock Wood's main street is called Commercial Road suggests that this is not the most rural of stations to start a walk, and it does take a few minutes to get past the industrial estate to the north of the railway.
 However, prospects soon improve as you continue along the tree-lined edges of large fields in the flood plain of the River Medway, reaching the river itself just before Sluice Weir Lock.
-The rest of the morning route now follows the Medway Valley Walk on its meandering riverside course through a mixture of woods and open countryside to Teapot Island, a picturesque spot in front of the medieval Twyford Bridge with a choice of two popular riverfront places for lunch.
+The rest of the morning route now follows the Medway Valley Walk on its meandering riverside course through a mixture of woods and open countryside to a picturesque spot in front of the medieval Twyford Bridge.
+You can choose between two popular riverside lunch places on Teapot Island, with the opportunity to visit “the largest teapot exhibition in England” (over 8,000); admission to its exhibition is £2.50 (2021).

-The afternoon section is in the form of a figure-of-8, so for a very easy Short Walk you could omit the outer loop to Hunton (and with it the only hill), saving 5½ km.
+The afternoon section is in the form of a Figure-of-8, so for a very easy Short Walk you could omit the outer loop to Hunton (and with it the only hill), saving 5¾ km.

 Conversely, you could extend the walk by continuing on the Medway Valley Walk from Twyford Bridge.
-Directions are hardly necessary but are provided for the first 3¾ km to Wateringbury station.
-For a longer extension you could simply continue on the riverside path to East Farleigh (+9 km) or Maidstone (+13 km), or for a little more variety use the directions in one of these companion walks: the Wateringbury Circular walk or the East Malling to Maidstone walk.
+Directions are hardly necessary but are provided to Wateringbury station.
+For a longer extension you could simply continue on the riverside path to East Farleigh (+5 km) or Maidstone (+9 km), or for a little more variety use the directions in one of these companion walks: the Wateringbury Circular walk or the East Malling to Maidstone walk.

 Paddock Wood is on the South Eastern Main Line between Tonbridge and Ashford, with a half-hourly off-peak service from Charing Cross.